Softrix/SmartBuff-WOTLK-Classic/README.md

 - Checks buffs and rebuffs you, raid, party members and pets.
 - Setup your own buff templates (Solo, Party, Raid, Battleground, MC, Onyxia, BWL, AQ, ZG, Custom 1-5)
 - Auto switch templates when playing solo, in a party or raid etc.
+- Auto switch Gathering Trackers such as Find Herbs, Find Minerals and Find Fish
 - Individual setup for each buff.
 - Supports group buffs: 'Gift of the Wild'/'Arcane Brilliance'/'Prayer of Fortitude'/'Prayer of Spirit', incl. group size and reagence checks.
 - Supports class buffs: all greater blessings of the Paladin.